string(10) "[Minerals]"

 • Undertake research that adds value to existing or ongoing data sets through ground-truthing studies, data interpretation and mining camp compilations

-Specifically, this project aims to:
+Specifically, this project aimed to:

 • Add geologic details, such as internal variability in volcanic domains, buried intrusive bodies, or new contact or structural interpretations, to the existing but largely inferred geological map of the central Quesnel terrane; and